-Some courses offer a limited number of Commonwealth Supported Places (CSP) where the Australian Government subsidises your course fees and you pay the remaining amount – a student contribution.
+Some courses offer a limited number of Commonwealth Supported Places (CSP).
+The course fees for CSPs are partly subsidised by the the Australian Government and partly covered by you in the form of a student contribution.
 CSPs are highly competitive and based on merit.
-You don’t need to apply for a CSP, as your application will be automatically assessed, and you will be notified in your letter of offer whether you have been offered a CSP or a full-fee-paying place.
+You don’t need to apply for a CSP.
+You will be automatically assessed, and you will be notified in your letter of offer whether you have been offered a CSP or a full-fee-paying place.

-To find out whether your course offers Commonwealth Supported Places: sydney.edu.au/courses
+To find out whether your course offers Commonwealth Supported Places, check the University’s course search.

 Commonwealth Supported Places are sometimes called HECS places.
 HECS stands for Higher Education Contribution Scheme.
 HELP stands for Higher Education Loan Program.
-For those domestic students who have a HECS place and fulfill other basic eligibility criteria, you can take out a HECS-HELP loan to pay for all or part of your tuition fees.
-It cannot be used for additional study costs such as accommodation or textbooks.
+Domestic students who have a HECS place and fulfill other basic eligibility criteria can take out a HECS-HELP loan to pay for all or part of your tuition fees.
+HECS-HELP loans cannot be used for additional study costs such as accommodation or textbooks.
 Students on permanent humanitarian visas are eligible for HECS-HELP.

-OS-HELP is a government loan for CSP students who travel overseas for study purposes, eg exchange, fieldwork etc. The loan contributes to your accumulated HELP debt.
-For more details about OS-HELP, including application and eligibility: sydney.edu.au/students/os-help
+OS-HELP is a government loan for CSP students who travel overseas for study purposes e.g. for exchange, fieldwork, etc. The loan contributes to your accumulated HELP debt.
+Find out more about OS-HELP, applications and eligibility.

-After the census date each semester (March 31 & August 31), you will be emailed your Commonwealth Assistance Number (CAN); an official statement outlining your unit of study enrolment for that session; student contribution; and any HELP debt or loan fee you may have incurred.
+After the census date each semester (March 31 & August 31) you will be emailed your Commonwealth Assistance Notice (CAN), an official statement outlining your unit of study enrolment for that session, your student contribution, and any HELP debt or loan fee you may have incurred.

 You can access this information any time via Sydney Student (go to ‘My finance’, ‘Your finances’, then ‘CAN statements’).
-The CAN statement also includes your Commonwealth Higher Education Student Support Number (CHESSN), which you will need to log in to myUniAssist and track any Commonwealth assistance used for your tertiary study.
+The CAN statement also includes your Commonwealth Higher Education Student Support Number (CHESSN), which you will need to log in to to check your HELP balance.

 You must provide your TFN to be eligible for HELP.
 The Australian Taxation Office (ATO) can assist you with information on how to obtain a TFN.

 You have to start repaying your HELP debt through the taxation system once your income is above the compulsory repayment threshold, even if you are still studying.
-The compulsory repayment threshold is adjusted each year, increasing according to Consumer Price Index.
-For the 2018-2019 income year, the compulsory repayment threshold is $51, 957.
-For more information visit the ATO website: ato.gov.au
+The compulsory repayment threshold is adjusted each year, increasing according to consumer price index.
+For the 2019-2020 income year, the compulsory repayment threshold is $45,881.

-Not if you withdraw prior to the census date.
-If you withdraw after the census date, you may be able to obtain a remission of your HELP debt if you can prove special circumstances, such as illness or misadventure, which made it difficult for you to continue studying.
+Not if you withdraw before the census date.
+If you withdraw after the census date, you may be able to obtain a remission of your HELP debt if you can prove special circumstances, such as illness, injury or misadventure, which made it difficult for you to continue studying.
 You will need to prove your individual circumstances were unforeseen and happened after the census date.

-If your application to the University for remission of a HELP debt has been rejected, you can apply to the University for a review of their decision.
-If you are still not satisfied you can then appeal to the Administrative Appeals Tribunal: aat.gov.au
+If your application to the University for remission of a HELP debt has been rejected, you can apply to the University for a review of the decision.
+If you are still not satisfied you can then appeal to the Administrative Appeals Tribunal.